 "Have you tried switching it off and on again?" might be a hackneyed phrase, but this principle is the default go-to for those stuck in a bootloop.

 A force-restart is often enough to fix a bricked device.
 The method you need to use to perform this depends on the iPhone (or iPad) you own.
-We have a complete guide that explains how to force-restart or force reboot your iPhone if it won't turn on here.
+We have a complete guide that explains how to force-restart your iPhone.

-Once you have rebooted, give the device a few minutes to switch on, then try using it normally.
+Once you've rebooted, give the device a few minutes to switch on, then try using it normally.
 (To eliminate any battery-related problems, it's a good idea to perform the reset while the device is plugged into a power source.)

 If your device switches on, but then instantly switches off or refuses to get past the Apple logo after 10 minutes, then you might need to restore it.
 See the next step to see how to perform a reset.

-If your iPhone turns on, but is having a lot of problems with iOS, you might need to restore it.
+If your iPhone turns on, but continues to have serious problems with iOS, you might need to restore it.